Clone UEFI GPT Disk to SSD Successfully and Secure Boot

 The UEFI/GPT disk has the default partitions: System Partition, Microsoft Reserved Partition, Windows Partition, and Recovery Partition according to Microsoft.

 Sometimes, some hard disks will snap-in disk cloning software or data migration tool for users to migrate data for certain purposes.
 First of all, if you own the following hard drives, you have to look for the exclusive disk cloning software on the hard disk before cloning UEFI HDD to SSD:

-Samsung hard drive: Samsung Data Migration Software for Consumer SSD, which designed for migrate the operating system, programs, and personal files from their current hard drive to the new Samsung SSD.
+Samsung hard drive: Samsung Data Migration Software for Consumer SSD, which is designed for migrating the operating system, programs, and personal files from their current hard drive to the new Samsung SSD.

 WD hard drive: WD SmartWare or WD Anywhere backup software is available.